ChrisKurz/NCS-Tutorial/DFU/NCSv3.2.0/mcuboot_SwapType_perm/README.md

 - BOOT_SWAP_TYPE_FAIL: Swap failed because image to be run is not valid.
 - BOOT_SWAP_TYPE_PANIC: Swapping encountered an unrecoverable error.

-In this hands-on we take a closer look at swap type "test".
+In this hands-on we take a closer look at swap type "permanent".

 ## Required Hardware/Software